jonyoder/boggler/README.md

 - Provide a "New Game" link to randomize the board (you can currently switch to the home page and back to accomplish this)
 - Provide a better binding between ReactJS and the game board (the current implementation is hackish)
 - Provide a better dictionary that includes plurals and other variations
+- Testing: Unit tests (especially for the solver logic) should be added
 - Efficiency improvements
   - Multi-threaded server-side solver
   - Dictionary indexing to support solving multiple words at once (for example, the words "artifact", "art", "fact", "act" could all be solved in a single recursion